 From the car park the start of the Hartz Peak track is clearly marked near the visitors’ shelter.
 The walk begins with few hundred metres of gradual climbing through scrubby bushland over rocky steps before opening up into the heathland.

-Hartz Peak is to our left; following cairns for 500 meters over a slight climb before a final steep climb over a rock scree to the summit.
-The final climb is marked by number of different cairn routes joining with each other at different sections.
-At the top enjoy fantastic views in all directions, including Federation Peak, that is, if the peak isn’t blanketed in fog (in which case you won’t see much, but the ambiance is still incredible).
-Even in heavy fog I have thoroughly enjoyed this walk, the well-marked trail provides a steady path to the top.
+Hartz Peak is to our left; following cairns for 500 meters over a slight climb before a final steep climb over rock scree to the summit.
+The final climb is marked by a number of different cairn routes joining with each other at different sections.
+At the top enjoy fantastic views in all directions, including Federation Peak, that is, if the peak isn’t blanketed in fog (in which case you won’t see much, but the ambience is still incredible).
+Even in heavy fog, I have thoroughly enjoyed this walk, the well-marked trail provides a steady path to the top.

 Map for illustrative purposes only.
 Base map supplied by Land Information System Tasmania